 SESSION 7 • LIFE AS A CATHOLIC

-The purpose of this discussion is to help participants appreciate how Catholic Christians experience and live their faith in everyday life.
-We will examine the role of the Mass as the “source and summit” of Catholic life, the role of personal prayer and devotion, family life, spiritual development, and the special value of the Sacrament of Reconciliation.
+The purpose of this discussion is to help participants appreciate how Catholic Christians experience and practice their faith in everyday life.
+We will examine the role of the Mass as the “source and summit” of Catholic life, the role of personal prayer and devotion, family life, and spiritual development, the virtues and the Corporal and Spiritual Works of Mercy.

 SESSION 8 • CONCLUSION